eXTReMe Tracker

 Cadmium red light with magenta PR:122 will make a cadmium red medium.

-To darken a yellow object first use the mass-tone of transparent yellow, from that point add the graduated color oxides like yellow ocher light, medium or dark to brown oxide.
+To darken a yellow object first use the mass-tone of transparent yellow PY150, from that point add the graduated color oxides like yellow ocher light, medium or dark to brown oxide.
 Green oxides and umbers are sometimes needed.

-Adding blue to any yellow color less dark than raw or burnt umber brings the color to a green side which is not normally natural looking.
+Adding blue to any yellow color less dark than raw or burnt umber brings the color to a green side.

 Brown with a varying amount of blue works best.
 Add that mixture to any yellow oxide color to darken it.